 Physical therapy at Smith Performance Center is not a cookie-cutter, one size fits all type of operation.
 Depending on what problem you have, the ‘right’ service might be different.
 Our process, called the SPC Difference, uses physical therapy in 3 distinct services:

 PT Solutions – One on One Physical Therapy Sessions using SPC Methodology

 PT Movement – Group Physical Therapy Sessions using Task Based Protocol for recurrent, chronic, or post surgical injuries

 Health and Human Performance – Long term strength and movement programming your own coach including injury surveillance, early injury detection, and treatment integration

 Physical Therapy Solutions

-The first service that typically brings in people to Smith Performance is called PT Solutions.
+The first service that typically brings people to Smith Performance is called PT Solutions.
 The name was modified from an idea in the book Innovator’s Prescription.
 It may surprise you, but many orthopedic injuries are difficult to diagnose – let alone figure out the right solution.
 When this is the case, you need to use a different mindset than when the problem is clearly defined with a fully researched and vetted treatment protocol.
 We call this intuitive medicine.

 The knee has numerous structures and dysfunctions that can contribute to the pain a person experiences.

 If there is a meniscus degeneration, is that causing the pain?
-Maybe…but there are studies in people without knee pain that have meniscal degeneration.
+Maybe…but there are studies on people without knee pain that have meniscal degeneration.
 There are even studies of people showing the same injury on both knees with only one knee that is painful.